drug-design/course/docs/chapters/molecular-similarity.md

 *[Molecular Descriptor]: Molecular descriptors are numerical values that capture the structure and properties of molecules *[Molecular Descriptors]: Molecular descriptors are numerical values that capture the structure and properties of molecules

-In general many properties must be taken into account to improve the signal-to-noise ratio and several descriptors might be necessary to capture a single property.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-similarity/high-dimensionality-space-molecular-descriptors-13ee726c'><i class='fa fa-play' aria-hidden='true'></i></button>In general many properties must be taken into account to improve the signal-to-noise ratio and several descriptors might be necessary to capture a single property.
 The "chemical space" will be characterized by a high degree of dimensionality.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer
 *[sar]: Structure-Activity Relationships (SAR) is the analysis of the relationships between chemical structure and biological activity.